jeroenvuurens/Portfolio-ADS/README.md

 ## Evaluation of the group project
 In my personal opinion, this was the nicest project team I've ever been part of.
 Every member of the team was able give their opinion and was also able to react in an adult way.
 We did have our differences from time to time, maybe because our group is a mix of multiple disciplines.
 When we came accross a conflict, it was address right way or at the weekly retrospective.

-I can be a little *direct* at times, especially when I want to be right and I'm sure I'm right.
+I can be a *little direct* at times, especially when I want to be right and I'm sure I'm right.
 This can sometimes result people thinking I'm angry or something like that, which is never my intention.
 I've had some conflicts with some of the group members regarding this fact.
 The nice thing is that they were not scared to share their opinion or to address their experience.
 I can really appreciate this, because I can then correct my own behaviour.

 The group had some really hard workers, with great work mentality.
 At times I felt a little inadequate in this aspect.
 But these hard workers were also very able to motivate me in the same way.
 I think I worked harder because I saw them work hard.

 At the start of the project we worked at the THUAS on wednesdays.
 Later, because of the new measures for the pandemic, we had to cancel this.
 In stead we decided to meet (almost) all day in the Teams chat.
 I think whis helped a lot at keeping up with the work, because I tend to slack off when I work on my own.

-To conclude, I'm very happy with the way our team communicated and worked together.
+Overall, I'm very happy with the way our team communicated and worked together.

+Here I will reflect on a situation using STARR:
+### **** <!-- omit in toc -->

-### Situation <!-- omit in toc -->
+#### Situation <!-- omit in toc -->

-### Task <!-- omit in toc -->
+#### Task <!-- omit in toc -->

-### Action <!-- omit in toc -->
+#### Action <!-- omit in toc -->

-### Results <!-- omit in toc -->
+#### Results <!-- omit in toc -->

-### Reflection <!-- omit in toc -->
+#### Reflection <!-- omit in toc -->

 [Back to Table of Contents](#table-of-contents)
 # 1. The Project